Dr. Akbar Eye Hospital

 What is Squint?

-Squint, or strabismus, is a condition where the eyes are misaligned and point in different directions—one eye may look straight while the other turns inward, outward, upward, or downward.
-It can be constant or appear only occasionally.
-If untreated, squint can lead to double vision, poor depth perception, or amblyopia (lazy eye).
-With early detection, it is highly treatable through glasses, therapy, or surgery.
+Squint, medically known as Strabismus, is a condition where the eyes are misaligned and point in different directions — one eye may look straight while the other turns inward, outward, upward, or downward.
+It can be constant or occur intermittently, and may affect one or both eyes.
+If left untreated, squint can lead to double vision, poor depth perception, or amblyopia (lazy eye).
+With early detection and treatment, it is highly treatable through glasses, therapy, or surgery.

 Eyes not moving together